pdstools.utils.report_utils

 ... )

-create_metric_gttable(source_table: polars.DataFrame, title: str | None = None, subtitle: str | None = None, column_to_metric: Dict | None = None, column_descriptions: Dict[str, str] | None = None, color_background: bool = True, strict_metric_validation: bool = True, highlight_issues_only: bool = True, **gt_kwargs)
+create_metric_gttable(source_table: polars.DataFrame, title: str | None = None, subtitle: str | None = None, column_to_metric: dict | None = None, column_descriptions: dict[str, str] | None = None, color_background: bool = True, strict_metric_validation: bool = True, highlight_issues_only: bool = True, **gt_kwargs)

 Create a great_tables table with RAG coloring for metric columns.